 These stem cells come from you alone.
 In this type of transplant, your stem cells are taken before you get cancer treatment that destroys them.
 Your stem cells are removed, or harvested, from either your bone marrow or your blood and then frozen.
 To find out more about that process, please see the section “What’s it like to donate stem cells?”
 After you get high doses of chemo and/or radiation the stem cells are thawed and given back to you.

 Doing 2 autologous transplants in a row is known as a tandem transplant or a double autologous transplant.
-In a tandem transplant, the patient gets 2 courses of high-dose chemo, each followed by a transplant of their own stem cells.
+In this type of transplant, the patient gets 2 courses of high-dose chemo, each followed by a transplant of their own stem cells.
 All of the stem cells needed are collected before the first high-dose chemo treatment, and half of them are used for each transplant.
 Most often both courses of chemo are given within 6 months, with the second one given after the patient recovers from the first one.

-Tandem transplants are sometimes used to treat certain types of cancer, but doctors do not always agree that these are really better than a single transplant for certain cancers.
-Because this involves 2 transplants, the risk of serious outcomes is quite high.
+Tandem transplants are most often used to treat multiple myeloma and advanced testicular cancer, but doctors do not always agree that these are really better than a single transplant for certain cancers.
+Because this involves 2 transplants, the risk of serious outcomes is higher than for a single transplant.
 Tandem transplants are still being studied to find out when they might be best used.

 Blood taken from the placenta and umbilical cord of newborns is a newer source of stem cells for allogeneic transplant.
 Called cord blood, this small volume of blood has a high number of stem cells that tend to multiply quickly.
 But the number of stem cells in a unit of cord blood is often too low for large adults, so this source of stem cells is limited to small adults and children.
 Doctors are now looking at different ways to use cord blood for transplant in larger adults, such as using cord blood from 2 donors.

-An advantage of allogeneic stem cell transplant is that the donor stem cells make their own immune cells, which could help destroy any cancer cells that remain after high-dose treatment.
+Pros of allogeneic stem cell transplant: The donor stem cells make their own immune cells, which could help destroy any cancer cells that remain after high-dose treatment.
 This is called the graft-versus-cancer effect.
-Other possible advantages are that the donor can often be asked to donate more stem cells or even white blood cells if needed, and stem cells from healthy donors are free of cancer cells.
+Other advantages are that the donor can often be asked to donate more stem cells or even white blood cells if needed, and stem cells from healthy donors are free of cancer cells.

-Still, there are many possible drawbacks to allogeneic stem cell transplants.
-The transplant, also known as the graft, might not take — that is, the donor cells may be more likely to die or be destroyed by the patient’s body before settling in the bone marrow.
-Another risk is that the immune cells from the donor may not just attack the cancer cells – they could attack healthy cells in the patient’s body — a condition known as graft-versus-host disease (described in the section called “Problems that may come up shortly after transplant”).
+Cons to allogeneic stem cell transplants: The transplant, also known as the graft, might not take — that is, the donor cells could die or be destroyed by the patient’s body before settling in the bone marrow.
+Another risk is that the immune cells from the donor may not just attack the cancer cells – they could attack healthy cells in the patient’s body.
+This is called graft-versus-host disease (described in the section called “Problems that may come up shortly after transplant”).
 There is also a very small risk of certain infections from the donor cells, even though donors are tested before they donate.
 A higher risk comes from infections you have had, and which your immune system has under control.
 These infections often surface after allogeneic transplant because your immune system is held in check (suppressed) by medicines called immunosuppressive drugs.
 These infections can cause serious problems and even death.

-Some people have health conditions that would make it more risky to wipe out all of their bone marrow before a transplant.
+For some people, age or certain health conditions make it more risky to wipe out all of their bone marrow before a transplant.
 For those people, doctors can use a type of allogeneic transplant that’s sometimes called a mini-transplant.
 Compared with a standard allogeneic transplant, this one uses less chemo and/or radiation to get the patient ready for the transplant.
-Your doctor may refer to it as a non-myeloablative transplant or mention reduced-intensity conditioning (RIC).
-The idea here is to kill some of the cancer cells, some of the bone marrow, and suppress the immune system just enough to allow donor stem cells to settle in the bone marrow.
+Your doctor might refer to it as a non-myeloablative transplant or mention reduced-intensity conditioning (RIC).
+The idea here is to kill some of the cancer cells along with some of the bone marrow, and suppress the immune system just enough to allow donor stem cells to settle in the bone marrow.

 Unlike the standard allogeneic transplant, cells from both the donor and the patient exist together in the patient’s body for some time after a mini-transplant.
 But slowly, over the course of months, the donor cells take over the bone marrow and replace the patient’s own bone marrow cells.
 These new cells can then develop an immune response to the cancer and help kill off the patient’s cancer cells — the graft-versus-cancer effect.

-One advantage of a mini-transplant is the lower doses of chemo and/or radiation.
+One advantage of a mini-transplant is the lower doses of chemotherapy (chemo) and/or radiation.
 And because the stem cells aren’t all killed, blood cell counts don’t drop as low while waiting for the new stem cells to start making normal blood cells.
 This makes it especially useful in older patients and those with other health problems who aren’t strong enough for a standard allogeneic stem cell transplant.
-It may rarely be used in patients who have already had a transplant.
+Rarely, it may be used in patients who have already had a transplant.

 Mini-transplants treat some diseases better than others.
 They may not work well for patients with a lot of cancer in their body or those with fast-growing cancers.
-Also, although side effects from chemo and radiation may be less than those from a standard allogeneic transplant, the risk of graft-versus-host disease.
+Also, although side effects from chemo and radiation may be less than those from a standard allogeneic transplant, the risk of graft-versus-host disease is not.

 Studies have looked at using an allogeneic mini-transplant after an autologous transplant.
 This is another type of tandem transplant (see “Tandem transplants” under “Autologous transplant”) being tested in certain types of cancer, such as multiple myeloma.
 The autologous transplant can help decrease the amount of cancer present so that the lower doses of chemo given before the mini-transplant can work better.
 And the recipient still gets the benefit of the graft-versus-cancer effect of the allogeneic transplant.